agustinch/chatbot-gpt/README.md

 - Python: We create an API with FastApi
 - Redis: To store each chat session.
 - React / Next.js: To build our front
+- OpenAI: We use text-davinci-003 model to build business logic

 ## Next steps